-What are your English level?
+What is your English level?
 How do you compare it with your Japanese?

-I think I can communicate effectively using English at workplace both orally and in writing.
+I think I can communicate effectively using English in the workplace, both orally and in writing.

 I have difficulty saying which language is more comfortable for me.